PySimpleGUI/PySimpleGUI/readme.md

-Both of these effects; removing the titlebar and making a window semi-transparent, are achieved by setting 2 parameters when creating the window.
+These effects, removing the title bar and making a window semi-transparent, are achieved by setting 2 parameters when creating the window.
 This is an example of how PySimpleGUI enables easy access to features.
 And because PySimpleGUI code is portable across the GUI frameworks, these same parameters work for the other ports such as Qt.

 Changing the Window creation call in Example 1 to this line of code produces a similar semi-transparent window: